 |

-- ARP Protocol - GeeksforGeeks
+- How Address Resolution Protocol (ARP) Works? - GeeksforGeeks

 - What Is ARP (Address Resolution Protocol)?
 How Does It Work? - Fortinet

-Address Resolution Protocol (ARP) is a protocol or procedure that connects an ever-changing Internet Protocol (IP) address to a fixed physical machine address, also known as a media access control (MAC) address, in a local-area network (LAN)
+Address resolution protocol (ARP) is a protocol or procedure that connects an ever-changing Internet Protocol (IP) address to a fixed physical machine address, also known as a media access control (MAC) address, in a local-area network (LAN)

 - What Is ARP?
 Address Resolution Protocol Explained